IgorWarzocha/QueryGuard/README.md

 We aim to provide an accessible tool that helps make chatbots safer, more reliable, and more efficient, starting with this important first line of defense.

+## For Developers

+If you are a developer interested in the technical details of QueryGuard, how to contribute, or the specifics of its implementation, please see our comprehensive **[Developer Guide (DEVELOPERS.md)](DEVELOPERS.md)**.

 ---
 *QueryGuard - Lead Developer: Igor Warzocha*
 *Contact: igorwarzocha@gmail.com*